Curtis Teets · 30-year Columbus restoration veteran.

 What Sewage Cleanup Costs in Columbus

-Cost depends on scope — how much sewage entered, which materials were affected, and how much requires removal.
-Most Columbus homeowners insurance covers sewage backup cleanup if you carry a sewer/drain rider (standard on most Ohio HO-3 policies). iDry documents everything your adjuster needs from minute one.
-Call us at 614-810-0000 — we help you understand your coverage when we arrive.
+Cost depends on scope — how much sewage entered and which materials were affected.
+Most Columbus homeowners insurance covers sewage backup cleanup if you carry a sewer/drain rider (standard on most Ohio HO-3 policies).

 Minor Cleanup